abuehaze/my-website/README.md

 Thank you

-Now editing on update-readme branch
+Updates made on master on Github before rebase.